FarahYusri12/Warfarin/README.md

 ## 📌 Backgrounds

 Warfarin is a widely used anticoagulant in clinical practice (Xue *et al.*, 2024), primarily for the prevention of clot-related complications such as stroke and venous thromboembolism (VTE) (Wang *et al.*, 2021).
-It functions by inhibiting the vitamin K epoxide reductase (VKOR) enzyme, which prevents the recycling of vitamin K to its active form.
+It works by inhibiting the vitamin K epoxide reductase (VKOR) enzyme, which prevents the recycling of vitamin K to its active form.
 This inhibition consequently reduces the production of functional vitamin K–dependent clotting factors (Jokhab *et al.*, 2025).

-According to Jokhab *et al*.
+As reported by Jokhab *et al*.
 (2025), single-nucleotide polymorphisms in the VKORC1 gene (rs9923231) contribute to lower dose requirements for warfarin and increase the risk of excessive anticoagulation.
-VKORC1 involved in the reduction of vitamin K, that are essential in blood clotting (Rodríguez-Fernández *et al.*, 2024).
+VKORC1 plays a crucial role in the reduction of vitamin K, that are essential in blood clotting (Rodríguez-Fernández *et al.*, 2024).
 CYP2C9 is the primary enzyme responsible for metabolizing warfarin in the liver (Xue et al., 2024).
-According to Zhao et al. (2023), specific single-nucleotide polymorphisms in CYP2C9, namely (rs1799853) and (rs1057910), can result in decreased warfarin metabolism and an increased risk of bleeding complications.
+According to Zhao et al. (2023), specific single-nucleotide polymorphisms in CYP2C9, namely (rs1799853) and (rs1057910), can reduced enzymatic activity and increased risk of bleeding complications.
 To mitigate this risk, individuals carrying the CYP2C9 (rs1799853) and (rs1057910) variants may require a lower dosage of warfarin (Zhao et al., 2023).

-VKORC1 involved in the reduction of vitamin K, that are essential in blood clotting (Rodríguez-Fernández *et al.*, 2024).

 ---